landtechnologies/technical-challenge/README.md

 The coding challenge is optional if you have some code that you're particularly proud of, and able to share with us.
 Otherwise, please see [the challenge specification](sold-price-map.md) for instructions.

-Please aim to spend no more than 2 hours on the challenge.
-If you do spend a bit more time, make sure to note how long in your submitted readme.
-How you manage the scope of the problem is part of the challenge, so don't be afraid to reduce features.

-## Submission guidelines
+## Guidelines

-Please design, test, document and deploy your code as if it were going into production, then send us a link to the hosted repository and live demo if you can.

-Whether it's your own code or a solution to our exercise, you should include a `README.md` in the root of your repository.
-This should contain:
+- Aim to spend **no more than 2 hours** on the challenge (hint - we're looking for informed decisions around scope, and a minimum viable product instead of an all-the-bells-and-whistles solution)
+- We like simplicity, 'less is more'
+- We like tests
+- We like clean, concise, understandable documentation (a `README.md` is sufficient).
+Remember 'less is more', but feel free to include:

-- Statement of the problem, and proposed solution
+  - A statement of the problem and proposed solution
   - The type of solution (front-end, back-end, full stack)
-- A link to the running application (if applicable).
+  - A link to the running application
-- Instructions on how to run the application and/or tests locally
+  - How to run the application and/or tests
-- Technical decisions (both code and architecture)
+  - Technical decisions you made (both code and architecture)
-- Compomises / trade-offs / assumptions made.
-How did you cut scope, and what would you do differently given more time?
+  - Compromises / trade-offs / assumptions
   - Any other project code you would like to show us
+- We would like to be able to run, or see it running (hint - simple readme instructions to get it running, or Docker or hosting etc...)

+Please design, test, and document your code as if it were going into production then send us a link to the hosted repository.

 ## How we assess your work